serqco/qabstracts/codebook.md

 `i` and `u`, each with a default value of 0.

-Our annotation checking script gathers the set of codes to check for directly from this file by looking for strings of the form "code `something-or-other`".
+Our annotation checking script gathers the set of codes to check for directly from the present file by looking for strings of the form "code `something-or-other`".
 Make sure all code declarations take this form and no other things do.

-### 2.1 The abstract archetype
+### 2.1 The abstracts archetype

 Empirically, nearly all abstracts share a common overall structure which we call the "archetype" of abstracts.